Margaret of Castello

-Margaret of Città di Castello (1287 – 12 April 1320) was an Italian Roman Catholic and professed member of the Third Order of Saint Dominic.
-Margaret had disabilities and became known for her deep faith and holiness.
-Her parents abandoned her in a local church due to her disabilities and the town's poor took her in and assumed care for her.
+Margaret of Città di Castello, TOSD (1287 – 12 April 1320) was an Italian Catholic educator and a Dominican tertiary.
+Margaret was both blind and had other physical disabilities and became known for her deep faith and holiness.

+Her parents abandoned her in a local church due to her disabilities, and the town's poor took her in and assumed care for her.
 Nuns later offered her a home at their convent but soon came to detest her presence and cast her out, prompting the town's poor to once again take her in and care for her.
-But she met with Dominican friars and was accepted as a secular member in their third order; she started a school for children to teach them in the faith and often took care of children while their parents were out at work.
+She later met with Dominican friars and was accepted as a Dominican tertiary.
+She started a school for children to teach them in the faith and often took care of children while their parents were out at work.

-Margaret's holiness was apparent to all in her life that people lobbied for her to be buried in the local church which was an honor reserved for few - this was a clear demonstration people believed in her holiness.
+Margaret's holiness was apparent to all in her life, so people lobbied for her to be buried in the local church, which was an honour reserved for a select few.
 Her beatification received approval from Pope Paul V on 19 October 1609.
 Pope Francis later declared her a saint through equipollent canonization on 24 April 2021.

 Life

-Margaret della Metola was born in Perugia in 1287 to the nobles Parisio and Emilia in the Metola Castle near Mercatello sul Metauro.
+Margaret of Castello was born in Perugia in 1287 to the nobles Parisio and Emilia in the Metola Castle near Mercatello sul Metauro.
 Her father served at the garrison at the castle.

-Metola was born blind with a severe curvature of the spine and had difficulties in walking; she was also a dwarf.
+Margaret was born blind with a severe curvature of the spine and had difficulties walking; she was also growth-restricted.
 Though her parents were embarrassed and hid her from all, a kind maid found her and gave her the name Margaret (derived from the Greek word "margaron", meaning "pearl").
 When she was almost publicly discovered at age six, her parents walled her for about a decade in a room attached to their residence's chapel, to ensure no one would see her, although she could attend Mass and receive the sacraments.
 Her parents’ chaplain instructed her in the faith.

 But soon there was an imminent threat of invasion at the castle, so Parisio ordered his wife to place a dark veil upon their daughter so the two could flee to his other castle at Mercatello.
-There she was again imprisoned in a vault-like cubicle containing nothing more than an old small bench.
+There, she was again imprisoned in a vault-like cubicle containing nothing more than an old, small bench.
 There were some who knew of Margaret and were furious at her treatment, though they never dared broach the subject with the sometimes temper-prone Parisio.
 Her mother soon suggested taking her to a church where miracles were said to occur.
-Emilia was timid asking her husband but was surprised to see that he showed a keen interest.
+Emilia was timid in asking her husband, but was surprised to see that he showed a keen interest.